ethereum/ethereum-org-website/src/content/wrapped-ether.md

 To wrap ETH, you need to send it to a [smart contract](/smart-contracts/) that mints an equivalent amount of Wrapped ETH (WETH) for you.
 This smart contract acts as a custodian as it holds your ETH until you decide to unwrap WETH.
 You can also swap ETH for WETH directly on a [decentralized exchange](/get-eth/#dex) without needing to interact with a smart contract.

 The process of unwrapping ETH is similar: send WETH to the smart contract and have an equivalent amount of ETH sent to your address.
-Whenever you redeem WETH for ETH, those tokens are [burned](https://decrypt.co/resources/what-is-a-token-burn-how-crypto-is-removed-from-circulation), which keeps the supply of WETH and ETH equal and enforces parity in prices.
+Whenever you redeem WETH for ETH, the WETH tokens are [burned](https://decrypt.co/resources/what-is-a-token-burn-how-crypto-is-removed-from-circulation), which keeps the supply of WETH and ETH equal and enforces parity in prices.
 You can also unwrap ETH by swapping WETH for ETH directly using a decentralized exchange.

 Wrapping ETH to to WETH doesn't incur additional costs, as both assets are converted at a 1:1 ratio.
 Nevertheless, you'll need to have some extra ETH in your wallet to pay for gas fees when interacting with the WETH token contract.
 Gas fees on the Ethereum network—paid for performing computation—are paid solely in Ether (demoninated in gwei).